Golestan Palace: Abyaz Palace

-The Abyaz Palace was completed in 1883 to exhibit Ottomans gifts.
+The Abyaz Palace was completed in 1883 to exhibit Ottoman gifts.
 Its construction was under the direct supervision of Naser al-Din Shah Qajar and the structure was designed by the shah himself.
 The building is an example of neo-baroque architecture and used to feature impressive displays such as Louis XVI living room decors, velvet curtains, gold and bronze statues and Turkish rugs.
 The external white façade of the building led to it gradually being called “Abyaz” (White).

 Museum Hall

 The original collection of the Museum Hall is now scattered among Tehran's many museums.